 - Australia – Australia was granted the right to participate in the competition until 2023.
 However, it is yet to be announced if this will be extended.

 - Monaco – TVMonaco is set to lauch on September 1.

 - Montenegro – The country withdrew in 2023 due to the cost of participation.

 - North Macedonia – The country withdrew in 2023 due to the cost of participation.

 The following countries have also confirmed that they will not be participating in next year’s competition.

 - Andorra – Despite past Eurovision representatives supporting Andorra’s return, it’s revealed that a return is not currently in the cards.

 - Belarus – BTRC’s EBU Membership was suspended, with the EBU confirming that this is indefinite, but is subject to continual review.

-- Lichtenstein – 1 FLTV has announced that its no longer aiming to apply for an EBU membership.
+- Liechtenstein – 1 FLTV has announced that it is no longer aiming to apply for an EBU membership.

 - Russia – The EBU has permanently suspended the membership of its Russian members, this is indefinite, and will be reviewed regularly.

-Are you excited about the 2023 Eurovision Song Contest?
-Which city do you think will be the host of next year’s competition?
+Are you excited about Eurovision 2024?
+Will you be heading to Malmö and attend the show next year?
 As always, let us know what you think by commenting below.
-Also, be sure to follow “That Eurovision Site” on Facebook, Instagram, Twitter and Tik-Tok as we gear up for Eurovision 2023!
+Also, be sure to follow “That Eurovision Site” on Facebook, Instagram, Twitter and Tik-Tok as we gear up for Eurovision 2024!

 News Sources: Various